zersetz-end/airdcpp-runscript-extension/README.md

 ## Configuration

-The configuration consists 3 sections for events, hooks and schedules.
+The configuration consists of 3 sections for events, hooks and schedules.
 Executions for the same event/hook are executed asynchronously, so the scripts should never build on one another.

 ![Settings](doc/settings_screen.png?raw=true "Settings")